 - Move your legs regularly.
 Flex your ankles, or carefully press your feet against the floor or footrest in front of you at least 10 times each hour.

-- Drink plenty of nonalcoholic fluids to avoid dehydration.
+- Drink plenty of water or other nonalcoholic fluids to avoid dehydration.

 To diagnose thrombophlebitis, your doctor will ask you about your discomfort and look for affected veins near your skin's surface.
 To determine whether you have superficial thrombophlebitis or deep vein thrombosis, your doctor might choose one of these tests: